Same-sex marriage in New Jersey: Background

-Beginning on March 5, 2004, D. Kiki Tomek, the Deputy City Clerk of Asbury Park, processed marriage licenses for same-sex couples for several days.
-Deputy Mayor James Bruno married one couple on March 8, but then heeded a warning from the New Jersey Attorney General, Peter C. Harvey to stop issuing such licenses.
+Beginning on March 5, 2004, Kiki Tomek, the Deputy City Clerk of Asbury Park, processed marriage licenses for same-sex couples for several days.
+Deputy Mayor James Bruno married one couple on March 8, but then heeded a warning from the New Jersey Attorney General, Peter C. Harvey, to stop issuing such licenses.

 A legislative commission was formed to review whether civil unions brought equality to same-sex couples.
 It determined that civil unions failed to provide equal treatment.
 On December 10, 2008, the Commission released its unanimous finding that marriage laws should be made gender-neutral to ensure equal treatment of same-sex couples.
 Governor Corzine had indicated that he would sign a bill to allow same-sex marriage.
 In late 2009, lame duck Governor Corzine stated that he would sign a bill legalizing same-sex marriage if it came to his desk before he left office, while his newly elected Republican successor Chris Christie said that he would promote a constitutional amendment to ban same-sex marriage.
 However, the political situation at the time made such an amendment unlikely, and Governor Christie later supported a public vote on same-sex marriage; while he was personally opposed to it, he promised not to revisit the same-sex marriage issue if it was legalized by popular vote.

 On July 26, 2010, the New Jersey Supreme Court declined a request on the part of the plaintiffs in Lewis v.
-Harris that it review whether the Legislature had complied with the court's order in that case.
+Harris that it review whether the State Legislature had complied with the court's order in that case.
 It said it wanted the challenge to begin in a lower court where a trial record could be developed.